darko1002001/android-rest-client/README.md

 ## Release 1.1.0
    Reworked the HttpRequestParser to return an InputStream instead of a String.
    Use StringResponseParser (extend or use directly) to get the input stream into a String

-# TODO

-Split the Jackson support inside a new library so the HTTP library is cleaner. convert to parent/child maven project.